The Complete Guide to Flights in Vanuatu

 Popular routes include Port Vila to Santo, Tanna, Norsup, Lonorore and Longana, though they'll happily arrange flights to other Pacific islands upon request.

-According to our very own travel manager, Robin, Unity Airlines also offers scenic flight tours that showcase Vanuatu's dramatic landscapes from above.
+Unity Airlines also offers scenic flight tours that showcase Vanuatu's dramatic landscapes from above.
 You can read more about these in our 5 Best Scenic Flights in Vanuatu guide.

 Air Taxi

 Air Taxi (affectionately known as "Air Tanna" by locals due to their daily flights there) operates one of the most comprehensive charter services in Vanuatu.
-Like Unity Airlines, they're not just about passenger transport, they handle everything from aerial photography to medical evacuations.
+Like Unity Airlines, they're not just about passenger transport; they handle everything from aerial photography to medical evacuations.

 Their fleet of twin-engine aircraft is equipped for IFR (Instrument Flight Rules) flying.
 This means they can operate safely in adverse weather conditions when other operators might be grounded.
+The fleet has been specifically chosen for reliability and the ability to land at Vanuatu's many remote "bush" airstrips.

 For travellers wanting to truly explore Vanuatu's diverse islands, Air Taxi offers impressive flexibility and have staff on-hand to help tailor island-hopping adventures.